JocelynF4/Research-Paper-RAG/README.md

 ### Where does the system intentionally stop?

-The system stops at explanation.
-It will not tell me whether the paper's research design is methodologically sound, whether the journal it was published in is reputable, or whether the findings have held up in later research.
-It only works with what's in the uploaded PDF.
+The system intentially stops at the explanation step.
+It will not tell me whether the paper's research design or methods is sound, whether it's credible, or compare the findings to later research.
+It only works with what's in the uploaded PDF, which comes with risks.
+It's up to me to make sure the data that I am feeding my RAG is good.

-That's a deliberate choice.
-I could have tried to make it search the web or cross-reference citations, but that would make the accountability question much harder.
-As it is, if the AI gets something wrong, I can trace it back to a specific chunk of text.
-If it were pulling from 10 different sources dynamically, that transparency would be a lot harder.
+If the AI gets something wrong, I like that I can trace it back to a specific chunk of text, but I have to be the one to make sure the text itself isn't wrong.

-The other intentional stopping point is that it doesn't tell me what to do.
-It gives me a recommendation based on the paper, but the "should I actually say this in my interview" question is mine to answer.
+Another stopping point is that the RAG doesn't tell me what to do.
+It gives me a recommendation based on the paper, and some ideas to apply it to the interview, but I am the one to dive deeper into the "so what".

 ### What risks remain?

-- **Chunking can cut context badly:** if a key caveat appears right before or after a chunk boundary, the AI might miss it entirely and give a more confident answer than the paper warrants
-- **The AI sounds confident even when it shouldn't:** even with the confidence level field in the prompt, LLM tends to produce fluent, authoritative-sounding text, a user who doesn't read carefully might miss uncertainty signals
+- **The AI sounds confident even when it shouldn't:** even with the confidence level section in the back-end code of the prompt, LLMs tends to produce fluent, authoritative-sounding text, which can be interpreted by a user as something to fully trust.
+Instead, double/cross-checking is important especially in a high-stakes employment opportunity.
-- **No paper quality filter:** I could upload a bad paper, a retracted study, or even a blog post saved as a PDF, and the system would treat it the same way.
-The output is only as good as what I upload
+- **No paper quality filter:** I could upload a bad paper or even a blog post saved as a PDF, and the system would treat it the same way.
+The output is only as good as what I input.
-- **Interview-specific risk:** if I repeated an AI-generated summary in an interview without fully understanding it and the interviewer asked a follow-up I couldn't answer, that would be worse than not knowing the paper at all.
-The tool is a starting point, not a substitute for understanding
+- **Interview-specific risk:** There is a risk of repeating an AI-generated summary in an interview without fully understanding it, or it being wrong, and the interviewer asked a follow-up I can't answer.
+It is up to me to have the AI output be a part of my research, not the whole thing.
+I would be caustous about not using this tool as a substitute for understanding the concepts.

 ### How could misuse occur?

-- Someone uploads only papers that support one side of an argument, generates a summary, and presents it as "research shows" without disclosing the selection
+- User uploads only papers that support one side of an argument, generates a bias summary and sells it as "reserach proves"
-- In a higher-stakes context than interview prep, say, a policy recommendation or business decision, someone treats the AI output as sufficient due diligence when it isn't
+- In a higher-stakes context than interview prep, someone treats the AI output as sufficient research
-- The structured format (Recommendation / Evidence / Confidence) might look more rigorous than it is.
-It's easy to mistake formatting for expertise

 ### What would governance look like at scale?

-If this became a tool used across a company or institution, I'd want a few things in place:
+If this became a tool used across a temp company or school, I think governance at scale would look like this:

-- **Required disclosure:** users acknowledge the output is a starting point, not a final source, before exporting or sharing an answer
+- **Required disclosure:** users acknowledge the output is a starting point before more research/double checking, before stating an answer
-- **Source logging:** keep a record of which PDFs were uploaded and what questions were asked, so there's an audit trail if someone misrepresents what the research says
+- **Source Records:** keep a record of which PDFs were uploaded and what questions were asked, so there's a trail if someone misrepresents what the research says
-- **Forced transparency:** the retrieved chunks section should be shown by default, not hidden behind an expander, so users always see what the AI is working from
-- **Domain escalation warnings:** for anything beyond low-stakes use (interview prep, coursework, general curiosity), a clear message should recommend expert review before acting on the findings

-For the scale of this class project, none of that is implemented.
-But I think being honest about where the guardrails are is important.
+- **Cleaner Evidence:** I would want to clean up the evidence section and go through more rigiourous testing to make sure the chunks are accurate and the LLM is pulling a reasonable answer from them